-Make sure your answers include specific examples from your past to demonstrate your experience.
+Make sure you’re answers include specific examples from you’re past to demonstrate you’re experience.
 If you’re asked a “what would you do” type of question and aren’t sure how to address it, feel free to ask a few questions to make sure you understand the issue.

 It’s OK to take a few moments to think about an answer to a question.
 One technique that helps is to repeat the question back to the interviewer for clarification or to buy some time.
 Interviewers don’t expect you to have a ready answer for every question, and quickly stating the first thing that comes to mind can make you appear overzealous.
 If you simply can’t answer a question, say so instead of making up an answer that isn’t relevant.

 Try to match you’re skills/accomplishments/goals with something the organization is actively working on or recently completed.
 For example, “I read about XYZ company’s recent initiative to incorporate stronger security in its systems.
 I’m familiar with applying the six steps of the NIST RMF, including security controls, and appreciate the effort it takes to provide customers with a highly secure product.”

 Focus on how you can help the company, or how you’re skills and background can solve a problem the company faces.
 For example, ask the interviewer to describe the primary challenges of the position, and then explain how you would overcome those challenges.